Shader

 This inspects the vertex position dimensionality (2D or 3D) and optional properties.

-position and a fragment shader that returns a flat color by default.
+It generates a minimal vertex shader that consumes @location(0) position and a fragment shader that returns a flat color by default.

-property exists, it is passed through to the fragment stage and used as output.
+If a color: vec4<f32> property exists, it is passed through to the fragment stage and used as output.

 This is intended as a fallback and for quick debugging.
 Canonical usage is the opposite: write your own shader and then build Meshes that match it.